A Revelation!

 On 2nd July 1,426 pilgrims are killed in Mecca in a stampede in an overcrowded pedestrian tunnel leading to holy sites.

-On 12th July Boris Yeltsin quits the Communist Party.
+On 12th July Boris Yeltsin resigns from the Soviet Communist Party.

 Tory MP Ian Gow is killed by an IRA car bomb outside his home in Sussex on 30th July.